The (theta, wheel)-free graphs Part II: structure theorem: Properties of P-graphs

 Since $x$ is a vertex of $L(R)$, it cannot be a center of a claw in $B$.
 Since $B$ is diamond-free, $x$ has neighbors $x_1,x_2,x_3$ in $H$, where $x_2x_3$ is an edge and $x_1x_2$ and $x_1x_3$ are not.
 Let $x_1'$ and $x_1''$ be the neighbors of $x_1$ in $H$.
 Note that $x$ has no neighbor in $H\setminus \{ x_1,x_1',x_1'',x_2,x_3\}$ and it is adjacent to at most one vertex of $\{ x_1',x_1''\}$.

 Suppose $x_1\in K$.
 Then w.l.o.g.\ $x_1'\not\in K$.
 But then $x_1'$ and $x$ are pendant vertices of $L(R)$ that have the same labels.
 Since $\{ x,x_2,x_3\}$ induce a triangle in $L(R)$, $x$ corresponds to a pendant edge of $R$ whose one endnode is of degree at least 3, contradicting \ref{i:8}.
 Therefore $x_1\not\in K$, and hence it cannot be a center of a claw.
-W.l.o.g.\ it follows that the neighbors of $x$ in $H$ are $x_1',x_1,x_2,x_3$ and none of them are in $K$.
+Without loss of generality it follows that the neighbors of $x$ in $H$ are $x_1',x_1,x_2,x_3$ and none of them is in $K$.
 In particular, $x$ is not a pendant vertex of $L(R)$.

 Let $e_x$ be the edge of $R$ that corresponds to vertex $x$ of $L(R)$.
 Note that the endnodes of $e_x$ are of degree at least 3 in $R$.
 So by \ref{i:5}, $e_x$ cannot be contained in a 2-connected block of $R$.
 It follows that $x$ is a cut vertex of $L(R)$.
 Let $C_1$ and $C_2$ be connected components of $L(R)\setminus x$.
 Then w.l.o.g.\ $x_1',x_1\in C_1$ and $x_2,x_3\in C_2$, and every path in $B\setminus x$ from $\{ x_1',x_1\}$ to $\{ x_2,x_3\}$ must go through $K$.
 It follows that $H$ must have a chord, a contradiction. \end{proof}